Pharmacy Inventory Management System: Main Features & Benefits

 Stock Reorder Management

-• Strike a balance between reordering and supply.
+• Strike a balance between reordering and supply levels.

-• Get a clear picture of how medications are selling (which are in high/low demand and will be out of stock soon).
+• See a clear picture of how medications sell (those in high/low demand and will be out of stock soon).

-• Get data for setting a minimum stock level.
+• Receive data to set a minimum stock level.

-• Find time to place an order for new supplies.
+• Create time to easily place an order for new supplies.

 Centralized Database and Backup

-• Schedule automated data backup to avoid data loss in case of unauthorized access.
+• Schedule automated data backups to avoid data loss in case of unauthorized access.

 Data Reporting and Analytics

-• Get data-driven reports regarding the standard prerequisite of drugs and their performance.
+• Review data-driven reports regarding the standard prerequisite of drugs and their performance.

-• Manage medication inventory with metrics like ROI and sales.
+• Manage medication inventory with various metrics, including ROI and sales.

-• Calculating reorder points according to the product and category.
+• Calculate reorder points according to the product and category.

 • Customize reports to check marketing insights, budgeting roadmaps, and patterns.